 Cryptocurrency Vs S&P 500

 As previously stated, Bitcoin and Ethereum are down significantly this year compared to the S&P 500, which is up 5.4%.
 But over the last ten years, cryptocurrencies have significantly outperformed.
 Will crypto hold up over time is the question.
 It is clear that the S&P has merit in the real world.
-A more secure investment than cryptocurrency, which is still in its infancy, would be a basket of 500 well-established businesses that make money and add value in the real world.
+A more secure investment than Cryptocurrency Indian Exchange, which is still in its infancy, would be a basket of 500 well-established businesses that make money and add value in the real world.

 Crypto Vs NASDAQ